 * For more information, see the “Side effect specifics” section below.

 Concerta may cause serious side effects.
 The list below may not include all possible serious side effects of the drug.
-For more information, you can refer to Concerta’s medication guide.
+For more information, you can refer to Concerta’s prescribing information.

 If you develop serious side effects while taking Concerta, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.